Boeing’s Meltdown Makeover

 PART FOUR – Toxic Department

-Boeing’s intense lobbying turns Cal-EPA’s Department of Toxic Substances Control into a “captured agency.”
 DTSC rolls over on cleanup by folding in lawsuit brought against it by Boeing over Rocketdyne cleanup levels.
-Encouraged by this backpedaling, another SSFL polluter, NASA, tries to back out of cleanup agreement too.
-DTSC’s Rocketdyne project manager plans to mirror U.S. EPA’s tossing of cleanup standards out the window.
-Boeing says it has decided to leave lethal strontium-90 in its dirt at cleanup levels that are 430 to 43,000 times background.
+Boeing says it will leave strontium-90 in its dirt at levels that are 430 to 43,000 times background.

 Up a River Without a CleanupPART FIVE – Up a River Without a Cleanup